bvanlierop/dotfiles/README.md

 # dotfiles
-My personal files for editors like Vim (.vimrc) and others.
+My personal files for editors like Vim (.vimrc) and Windows Terminal (settings.json)